-Breakdown and charge trapping in silicon dioxide films on silicon.
+Breakdown and charge trapping in silicon dioxide films on silicon

 Haywood, Stephanie K. (1986) Breakdown and charge trapping in silicon dioxide films on silicon.
 PhD thesis, Middlesex Polytechnic.

-Several aspects of breakdown and charge trapping in Silicon dioxide (SÌO2) have been studied.
+Several aspects of breakdown and charge trapping in silicon dioxide (SiO2) have been studied.
 Firstly, the locations of charge trapped immediately prior to breakdown and of defects created under the high field stress were established using the photo I-V and avalanche injection techniques.
-Both positive and negative charge was found and in all cases charge build-up under high field conditions was at the interfaces, not in the bulk of the S1O2.
+Both positive and negative charge was found and in all cases charge build-up under high field conditions was at the interfaces, not in the bulk of the SiO2.
 Electron trap creation occurred predominantly near to the non-injecting interface, Qbd, the total charge which can be injected prior to breakdown, was examined under different current injection conditions.
 It was found to be strongly dependent on the duty cycle, the temperature and the gate electrode and to vary as 1/Eox , where Eox is the average field across the oxide.
 The Weibull distribution was found to describe well the statistics of breakdown in both wearout and dielectric strength measurements.
 It was shown that the Weibull parameters a and b have the same values whichever of these methods is used to measure them.
 The breakdown mechanism is probably the same in both wearout and dielectric strength measurements, therefore.

 |Item Type:||Thesis (PhD)|

 |Additional Information:||A thesis submitted to the C.N.A.A. in partial fulfilment of the requirements for the degree of Doctor of Philosophy.|

-|Deposited On:||23 Sep 2010 11:03|
+|Date Deposited:||23 Sep 2010 11:03|